 In the course of just a few weeks, virtually everything has changed, both personally and professionally, financially, and socially.
 For enterprise decision-makers, every day presents uncharted terrain that has to be navigated.
-In this new paradigm, connecting with customers is more critical than ever.
-Companies still have to compete based on customer experiences, but it’s about much more too.
+In this new paradigm, connecting with today’s consumer is more critical than ever.
+Companies still have to compete to meet customer expectations and provide a seamless experience, but it’s about much more too.
 Connecting with customers truthfully, honestly and sincerely is more critical than ever.

 In this three-part blog series, we’ll share advice on how you can shift to operating in real-time and at scale to meet the rapidly evolving needs of your prospects and customers.
 Part one explains the four keys to architecting connected customer experiences.